Cozy Peach Kitchen

 • Mushroom cooking tip: Because the mushrooms contribute so much flavor to mushroom barley soup, I recommend cooking them until they are rich and golden brown.
 Do not sprinkle the mushrooms with salt until the end of cooking as this releases moisture that slows the browning process.

 • Wine: When cooking with wine, most of the alcohol content simmers away, leaving just the rich wine flavor behind.
 If you prefer to skip the wine, just add an equal amount of vegetable broth.
-I use wine often in vegetarian soups (like this tortellini soup) because it adds depth that meat usually contributes.
+I use wine often in vegetarian soups (like this vegetarian tortellini soup) because it adds depth that meat usually contributes.

 Storage tips